mikbukow/rcos-status-updates/fall_2018/week_05.md

 ## Last Week's Accomplishments

-> We implemented some basic templates for some of the web pages
+> We started to use html and bootstrap to begin coding some of the website pages that we wireframed earlier.
+I finished a progess page with the help of some online tutorials.

 ## This Week's Plan